molybdenum-99/tlaw/README.md

   # Method call would be movie(id: '123')
   # Generated URL would be "http://api.example.com/movie?id=123"

-  # When param is part of the path
+  # When param is part of the path, you can use RFC 6570
-  # You can use RFC-{TODO} URL template standard:
+  # URL template standard:
   endpoint :movie, '/movies/{id}'
   # That would generate method which is called like movie('123')
   # ...and call to "http://api.example.com/movies/123"